Chuck Hansen, Chairman & CEO

 Chuck Hansen is a public sector information technology pioneer with over 25 years of experience advising and deploying a wide range of public sector solutions.
 As co-founder and majority shareholder of Hansen Information Technologies, Chuck was instrumental in building Hansen Information Technologies to become the first major international IT solutions provider dedicated solely to streamlining the operations of government.

-In 1988, Chuck was responsible for designing & developing the first of its kind field-to-office integrated solution to manage the inventory, data collection, and inspection of city-wide Sewer Survey Evaluation Study (SSES).
-Working with the City of Houston to inventory and rate the condition of its 5,000-mile sanitary sewer system while operating under an EPA consent decree, Chuck worked with the City of Houston’s Henry Gregory to define industry inspection standards to be used by city personnel and outside contractors, including standards followed by over 120 television inspection crews.
+In 1988, Chuck was responsible for designing & developing the first of its kind field-to-office integrated solution to manage the inventory, data collection, and inspection of city-wide Water Audits and Sewer Survey Evaluation Study (SSES).
+For instance, Working with the City of Houston to inventory and rate the condition of its 5,000-mile sanitary sewer system while operating under an EPA consent decree, Chuck worked with the City of Houston’s Henry Gregory to define industry inspection standards to be used by city personnel and outside contractors, including standards followed by over 120 television inspection crews.
 Other major inspections included Manhole Inspections, Smoke Testing, and Dye Flood Testing, all part of the largest public works inspection project of its kind.

 Spearheading the design, development, and deployment of industry-specific work management solutions for the water & sewer, plant, highway, and transit market, Chuck Hansen was responsible for leading his offshore development team to create the first ever web service applications for Asset Valuation, Utility Billing, Property Tax, Business & Consumer Licensing, Planning, and Permitting solutions.
 Chuck was also responsible for developing the first asset-based accounting system for local governments in Australia in accordance with AAS27.
 In addition, he developed the first Asset Valuation system in accordance with GASB 34 requirements which are used for Comprehensive Annual Financial Reports (CAFR).